EvaFrossard/EvaFrossard.github.io/index.md

 How to determine topics based on tags ?

 <div style="border-left: 4px solid #51247a; padding-left: 20px; font-size: 18px; background-color: #DFC5FE">
-  Using <b>Latent Dirichlet Allocation</b> (a natural language processing technique), we are able to extract the video categories of channels **before** and **during** crises, which are then passed through the large language model oLlama to annotated as they initially are weighted sets of words.
+  Using <b>Latent Dirichlet Allocation</b> (a natural language processing technique), we are able to extract the video categories of channels <b>before</b> and <b>during</b> crises, which are then passed through the large language model oLlama to annotated as they initially are weighted sets of words.
 We use 20 different categories to remain broad and not be too sensitive to small content changes.

   <details open> <summary>Latent Dirichlet Allocation
     </summary>